EpicWebs/compass-test/README.md

 ####OPERATING SYSTEM####
 The notes for getting up and running are based on a mac operating system.
-If you need to install this on windows you might have to rework the github commit hook/compile script.
+If you need to install this on windows you might have to rework the github commit hook/compile script as it uses bash, but you are able to install software to run bash on windows operating systems.